mwmlln/shinju_select/static/documentation/TESTING.md

 #### Product Detail page

- * Main images switches by clicking or tapping appropriately in any device.
+ * Main images switches by clicking or tapping appropriately on any device.
  * Quantity input form was tested with attempt of various numbers input to ensure it only allows valid numbers between 1 and stock amount.
 Input for decimal numbers are prevented as it results in server error.
  * KEEP SHOPPING button brings the page back to product list page.
  * ADD TO BAG button adds the item in the shopping bag, feedback in toast message displays and the shopping bag icon in the navbar reflect the change immediately.